andrewlkho/dotfiles/README.md

 ## Passwords

-Some dotfiles inevitable contain sensitive data.
+Some dotfiles inevitably contain sensitive data.
 The way I handle this is to create a template file called `foo.example` and replace any sensitive data with `__SOME TOKEN__`.
-Then, when you run `./dotfiles install` it will ask you want to replace that token with (and generate a file called `foo`).
+Then, when you run `./dotfiles install` it will ask you what to replace that token with (and generate a file called `foo`).

-Don't forget that you may want to call files `bar.symlink.example` if they both contain sensitive data and need to be symlinked.
+Don't forget that you may want to name files `bar.symlink.example` if they both contain sensitive data and need to be symlinked.